lukebainbridge1994/Comp1004_Project/README.md

-Simple Password Manager (prototype)
+Simple Password Manager

 To be able to create/store accounts and passwords with a password indicator.
 The ability to download the accounts to local storage.
+The ability to generate a true random password.

 Description: